In Chicago's epic freeze, some homeless feel more comfortable outdoors

 Although some homeless people like Rodriguez chose to stay in their downtown encampments, the city said their efforts were largely successful.

-"Last night, our usual shelter beds were at 99 percent capacity," said Melissa Stratton, director of Communications and Government Affairs at the Chicago Office of Emergency Management and Communications.
+"Last night, our usual shelter beds were at 99 percent capacity," Cristina Villarreal, Chicago Department of Family and Support Services spokeswoman, said in an email.

 She said 175 of the 500 extra beds they added were used.